-Although Revelle and Condon (2019) have previously recommended reporting ω_h , α , and ω_t for all scales in order to estimate reliability and ω_h for the amount of first factor saturation, unfortunately ω_h is not appropriate for very short scales.
+Although Revelle & Condon (2019) have previously recommended reporting ω_h , α , and ω_t for all scales in order to estimate reliability and ω_h for unidimensionality, unfortunately ω_h is not appropriate for very short scales.
 This is because ω_h requires at least 2 (and preferably \geq 3) factors in order to find a hierarchical solution or even a bifactor structure.
 Since the degrees of freedom for a factor model with k factors and n variables is: